harrymueller/hackathon_multiomic_embeddings/README.md

    [Code]((https://github.com/harrymueller/hackathon_multiomic_embeddings/blob/main/Biological_conservation_metrics%20(1).ipynb))

+   Using the cell types labels/annotation:

+   - Silhouette Score
+What it measures:
+How well-separated the known cell types are in the integrated embedding.

+Calculated for each cell based on its distance to cells of the same vs. other types

+Higher score = clearer separation between cell types

+Value range:

+1.0 = perfectly separated

+0.0 = overlapping

+< 0 = poorly clustered

+Interpretation:
+A high silhouette score indicates that cell types remain distinct and well-structured after integration.

+- Adjusted Rand Index (ARI)
+What it measures:
+How well the clusters (e.g., Leiden or Louvain) match the known cell type labels.

+Corrects for random chance

+Compares two clusterings: one from the integration, one from known labels

+Value range:

+1.0 = perfect match

+0.0 = random overlap

+< 0 = worse than random

+Interpretation:
+High ARI means the integration preserved biological groupings, and clustering reflects real cell types.

   - How to test for overintegration in RNA + ATAC integration Before integration, you remove one cell type (e.g. T cells) from the RNA data.